girlscript/winter-of-contributing/Competitive_Programming/C++/Recursion & Backtracking/Recursion/TailRecursion.md

+# Project Title

+A brief description of what this project does and who it's for

 # Tail Recursion

 * A special form of recursion where the last operation of a function is a recursive call.
 The recursion may be optimized away by executing the call in the current stack frame and returning its result rather than creating a new stack frame.